-“In the beginning there was La’don, one of many from the fallen.
+“In the beginning, there was La’don, one of many from the fallen.
 Then there was Asiya.
-A curse to many, but a God send to La’don.
-She would make her mark on mankind and condemn anyone who dare risk their frail human heart for hers.
+A curse to many, but a Godsend to La’don.
+She would make her mark on mankind and condemn anyone who dares risk their frail human heart for hers.
 A demon, a spawn, a castaway out of Heaven for promiscuity and her sexual wellbeing.
 She was a mistake bound by the blood of God, but a heathen and the child of the devil.”

 Accedat spiritus patris tui et matris tuae La’don Asiya nobis habitet in perpetuas aeternitates.
 Sunt enim qui nati sunt tibi.
 Possumus semper cecidit.
 Incubus et succubus.
 Ut resurgat!

 Incubus and Succubus?
 I thought.
 What in the hell?
 Did she believe in Succubi and Incubi?
 This didn’t look like a book of fictional characters.

 “Viv, can you take a look at this for a moment?
 I handed Vivian the book and watched her read the inscription and flip through several of the handwritten pages.
 “What does it say?”
 I asked after several minutes of Vivian not saying anything.

 “It’s Latin.
 It says, “Let the spirit of thy Father La’don and thy mother Asiya dwell within us for all eternity.
 For we are the children born unto thee.
 May we always remember the Fallen.
 Incubus and Succubus.
 We will rise”. “

 “So what does that mean?”
 I asked looking down at the handwritten scripture.